sgript/LocationNoise/README.md

-# LocationNoise
+# Noise
-Location privacy app to add noise before transmission of location in iOS.
+An iOS implementation of a location privacy application